 Under 50 years of age is the most common age to develop a disc bulge or herniation, whereas over 50 years, it is more likely due to degenerative changes.
 Imaging is not required to diagnose radicular pain as physiotherapists can make a good estimate about the source of the pain.

-There are a range of possible differential diagnoses, including:
+There are a range of possible differential diagnoses of other spinal conditions, including:

 What are the symptoms?

 The symptoms of a radiculopathy vary depending on the cause and the nerve root that is affected.

 - Sudden pain – shooting, severe, burning and/or aching